-November 24th marks an event that occurred one year ago that interrupted my life in a way that I could not have imagined.
+November 24th marks an event one year ago that interrupted my life in a way I could not have imagined.
 On that sunny and clear day, I was driving my car, made a right turn, misjudged the curb, and blew out a tire.
 As I could not drive the car, I called my husband.
-When he arrived, I explained what happened and he said that I did not look right.
-I told him, I felt ok, but he thought something was off.
+When he arrived, I explained what had happened, and he said I did not look right.
+I told him I felt ok, but he thought something was off.
 He said he wanted me to go to the hospital, so off we went.
-After explaining to the Emergency Department physician what happened, I was sent for a CAT Scan.
+After explaining what happened to the Emergency Department physician, I was sent for a CAT Scan.
 Once the results were back, the doctor explained that they saw a mass in my head and I would have to be admitted to the hospital for further testing.
-I honestly don’t recall my reaction to those words…and, to be honest, most of the next few weeks are a blur.
-My husband, family, and friends have filled in some of the blank spots, but there are gaps in my memory which many say might be a blessing.
+I don’t recall my reaction to those words…and honestly, most of the next few weeks are a blur.
+My husband, family, and friends have filled in some blank spots, but there are gaps in my memory that many say might be a blessing.

-During this hospital stay, I received numerous test to determine if I had cancer in any other part of my body.
-Fortunately, I did not and it was determined that the brain was the primary source.
+During this hospital stay, I received numerous tests to determine if I had cancer in any other body part.
+Fortunately, I did not; the brain was determined to be the primary source.

-As this was a serious situation and I was not myself, I asked two friends, Marilyn Van Houten, a nurse case manager, and Cathy Bowers, a social worker, and patient advocate to come to the hospital when the Neurosurgeon explained next steps.
-I was told that the tumor was not operable, but I would need a biopsy to determine the pathology.
-I asked the doctor who would do the biopsy and he said he would, that he was the best.
+As this was a serious situation and I was not myself, I asked two friends, Marilyn Van Houten, a nurse case manager, and Cathy Bowers, a social worker and patient advocate, to come to the hospital when the Neurosurgeon explained the next steps.
+I was told the tumor was not operable, but I needed a biopsy to determine the pathology.
+I asked the doctor who would do the biopsy; he said he was the best.
 This scared me, and I asked about going to an academic setting.
-The hospital I went to is a small community hospital and I did not trust the care I would get for such a serious problem.
+I went to a small community hospital and did not trust the care I would get for such a serious problem.
 He said he could try to get me to the University of Miami, but it would take time.
-During the visit, Marilyn took notes and she said she would try to expedite the process.
+During the visit, Marilyn took notes and said she would try to expedite the process.
 As a result of her efforts, I was set up with an appointment with a neurosurgeon at the University of Miami the next day.

-I visited the neurosurgeon, who recommended a biopsy to determine the pathology which would dictate a course of treatment.
+I visited the neurosurgeon, who recommended a biopsy to determine the pathology, which would dictate the course of treatment.
 Once the biopsy was done, we had a diagnosis; a Primary Central Nervous System Lymphoma.

 This course of care continued for the next few months.
 I was admitted every two weeks for chemotherapy.
 I had to stay in the hospital for a few days till my blood levels I reached a safe level for discharge according to the protocol.